 As with any animal though, each horse will have different feed and nutrition requirements.
 It is important to take the time necessary to determine the unique needs of your horse or pony, regardless of their size.

-Use of Horses vs. Ponies
+Use Differences of Horses and Ponies